-- the significance of this proposal on the local and regional economic context; - the long and short-term beneficial (e.g. job creation) and adverse (e.g. competition with local small business) impacts that are likely to result from the development; - the potential, if any, for direct equity investment in the project by local businesses or communities; - the cost to all levels of government of any additional infrastructure provision; - implications for future development in the locality (including constraints on surrounding land uses and existing industry); - the potential economic impact of any major hazard identified in section 4.13; - the distributional effects of the proposal including proposals to mitigate any negative impact on disadvantaged groups; - the value of lost opportunities or gained opportunities for other economic activities anticipated in the future; and - impacts on local property values.
+- the significance of this proposal on the local and regional economic context; - the long and short-term beneficial (e.g. job creation) and adverse (e.g. competition with local small business) impacts that are likely to result from the development; - the potential, if any, for direct equity investment in the project by local businesses or communities; - the cost to all levels of government of any additional infrastructure provision; - implications for future development in the locality (including constraints on surrounding land uses and existing industry); - the potential economic impact of any major hazard identified in section 4.13; - the distributional effects of the proposal including proposals to mitigate any negative impact on disadvantaged groups; - the value of lost opportunities or gained opportunities for other economic activities anticipated in the future; - impacts on local property values.

 Consideration of the impacts of the project in relation to energy self-sufficiency, security of supply and balance of payments benefits may be discussed.
 Attention should be directed to the long and short-term effects of the project on the land-use of the surrounding area and existing industries, regional income and employment and the state economy.
-The scope of any studies should be referred to the government for input before undertaking the studies.